1967 NBA playoffs: (1) Philadelphia 76ers vs. (3) Cincinnati Royals

 This was the fourth playoff meeting between these two teams, with the Royals winning two of the first three meetings.

 (2) Boston Celtics vs. (4) New York Knicks

 This was the sixth playoff meeting between these two teams, with the Knicks winning three of the first five meetings.

 Western Division Semifinals

 (1) San Francisco Warriors vs. (3) Los Angeles Lakers

 This was the first playoff meeting between these two teams.
+This was also the first postseason matchup between two California-based professional sports teams among the four major North American sports leagues.

+To date, this remains the Warriors’ only playoff victory over the Lakers.

 (2) St. Louis Hawks vs. (4) Chicago Bulls

 This was the first playoff meeting between these two teams.